mcleamj/aesthetic_value/README.md

 :file_folder:[R](/R) contains functions created during analyses

 ## Figures
   The following Figures and Tables can be reproduced with the script indicated in brackets (all in `script/`):

+  FIG_1.png is in `species_level/all_species.R`
+  FIG_2.png is in `survey_level/survey_metrics.R`

 ## Usage

   Clone the repository and run this command in R/RStudio:

 ```r
 source("make.R")